 File Stamped Copies

-File stamped copies of documents you have filed are available to the filing attorney through your electronic service provider interface.
-In addition to the ability to access file stamped copies on your account, you will also have copies emailed to the email address associated with your account, and you may opt to have a courtesy copy sent to the email address of your choice (a paralegal, or another attorney, for instance).
+File-stamped copies of the documents you have filed are available to the filing attorney through your electronic service provider interface.
+In addition to the ability to access file-stamped copies on your account, you will also have copies emailed to the email address associated with your account, and you may opt to have a courtesy copy sent to the email address of your choice (a paralegal, or another attorney, for instance).

 - Filing Deadline: Documents electronically filed before midnight on the filing date of the deadline are deemed timely filed.
 An electronically filed document is deemed filed when transmitted to an approved electronic filing service provider.
 If filed Saturday, Sunday, or a legal holiday, it is deemed filed the next day that is not a Saturday, Sunday, or a legal holiday.
 If a motion and order is required to allow the filing of a document, it is deemed filed on the date the motion is granted.

 - Electronic Signature: A document can be electronically signed if “/s/” and a name are typed where the signature would appear, or an electronic image or scanned image of the signature is on the document.